SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 ## Why is the move striping down freedom

+First of all, `Google` collecting your data for their service for security original is a secure way to protect the user when using their service such as gmail or google authentication.
+Set aside building user profile for target advertise which introduce security risk, collecting user data by itself whether in a secure way or not is already introducing security risk that could potentially cause harm to all of their user.
+Many countries users are still unaware or are ignorance to the risks, in the name of convenience and continue to let themselves to be depended on `Google` service.
+Many developers relied on Google as they provided free services for their projects or products so that they can make a living or income to feed their family.
+No one should be blamed merely using Google services.
+However, the user are innocent when they use your apps that needed `Google` services.

 Instead of you are in control of your own physical Android phone, `Google` become the judge and gatekeeper of your phone and decide what can or cannot be installed inside your phone.
 Side-loading